-Cost Area and Guidance Strand 1L & 2A Staff costs See above.
-Yes Travel costs Costs for travel, subsistence and accommodation may be requested.
+Cost Area and Guidance Strand 1L Strand 2A Staff costs See above for more detail.
+Yes Yes Travel costs Costs for travel, subsistence and accommodation may be requested.
 Details on the number of trips, location, purpose and duration of the trips and the team members involved should be provided.
 Requests for travel and accommodation should be in line with institutional rates and norms for travel and accommodation.
-Business class travel is NOT an eligible cost.
-Yes Collaboration Costs to support the integration of policy-makers and other partners (national or international) in the proposed research project.
-Max. of 10% of total project costs Consumables Non-IT equipment with a value of less than €1k can be included here.
-Max. allowable: €2,000 Access to research infrastructure Only research infrastructure outside the host institution is valid for costs.
-Yes Publications and research outputs, including Costs in respect of data management, archiving, digitisation, and open access storage.
-Yes Dissemination and Knowledge Exchange Costs associated with the dissemination of the research, seminar/conference attendance (provide details of name and location where possible) and other channels of dissemination and material e.g., reports, website, etc. and other knowledge exchange activities.
-Yes
+Business class travel is not an eligible cost.
+Yes Yes Collaboration Costs to support the integration of policy- makers and other partners (national or international) in the proposed research project.
+Up to a max. of 20% of total project costs Up to a max. of 10% of total project costs Consumables Non-IT equipment with a value of less than €2,000 can be included here.
+Max. allowable: €2,000 Max. allowable: €2,000 Access to research infrastructure Only research infrastructure outside the host institution is valid for costs.
+Yes Yes

-Consultancy Must be relevant and clearly justified.
-Up to a maximum of €10,000 Overheads Overhead applies to all direct costs except equipment costs.
+Publications and research outputs, including: Costs in respect of data management, archiving, digitisation, and open access storage.
+Yes Yes Dissemination and Knowledge Exchange Costs associated with the dissemination of the research, seminar/conference attendance (provide details of name and location where possible) and other channels of dissemination and material e.g., reports, website, etc. and other knowledge exchange activities.
+Yes Yes Consultancy Must be relevant and clearly justified.
+Up to a maximum of €20,000 Up to a maximum of €10,000 Overheads Overhead applies to all direct costs except equipment costs.
 Overheads are available in respect of direct costs incurred in both the Ireland-based and partner-based institution.
-Max. of 25% Equipment Please provide details and justification for any items of equipment being sought.
+Max. of 25% Max. of 25% Equipment Please provide details and justification for any items of equipment being sought.
 The IRC will pay particular attention to any equipment sought (e.g., laptops, voice recorders, etc.).
 Any such requests will require a strong rationale and an account of why such items might not be available to an applicant from any other source.
-Yes
+Yes Yes

-7.4 Strand 2B - Staffing and other eligible costs
+7.5 Strand 2B - Staffing and other eligible costs

 Costs may include staff-replacement costs which facilitate participation in the project, but these must be clearly justified.
-The PI/institution in Ireland is responsible for the overall coordination of the project, including in the partner country, inclusive of the transfer of funds and the monitoring of expenditure.
+The Pl/institution in Ireland is responsible for the overall coordination of the project, including in the partner country, inclusive of the transfer of funds and the monitoring of expenditure.